2-alarm fire leaves person dead in unincorporated Glen Ellyn

 GLEN ELLYN, Ill.
 (WLS) --A two-alarm fire left one person dead in unincorporated Glen Ellyn Saturday, according to officials.

 Authorities said fire crews responded to a structure fire in the 1600 block of Western Avenue at approximately 11 a.m.
-Upon arrival, the blaze was upgraded to a box alarm, officials said.
+Upon arrival, the blaze was upgraded to a box alarm and later to a two-alarm fire, officials said.

 Firefighters said "heavy fire" was coming from windows on the second story windows of the building and the roof.
 A home to the north of the structure also caught fire, officials said.